 Which plants will not do well in wick system hydroponics

-Root veggies like carrots or onions need deep, healthy substrate to grow well.
-Not only do they need a deep container to hold their ever expanding roots, but they are very vulnerable to root rot.
+Root veggies like carrots or onions need deep, healthy substrates to grow well.
+Not only do they need a deep container to hold their ever-expanding roots, but they are very vulnerable to root rot.
 The steady moisture of a wick system is liable to produce disease, not crops.